Adam Castle Registered Member BACP, and Psychology Today

 A dedicated practice of weekly therapy can help you make sense of any problems, developing insights and ways of resolving them.
 I attune my approach to respond to your unique situation and the experiences that have informed it.
 This can help you recover motivation, perspective, and reviving an essential joy in your life.

-I offer a low-cost first session to help assess your situation and needs.
-After that, I tend to work with people over the long-term, which helps to address the deeper, more complex roots of distress.
+I recommend that we have an initial session to develop an understanding of your needs, and how I may best help.
+I mostly work with clients over the long-term, which helps to address the deeper, more complex roots of distress.
 However, I also offershort-term work, which can be effective.

 Training, qualifications & experience

-I also trained with Middlesex University where I gained an accredited qualification for 'Together For Wellbeing' Support Training Programme.
-Working for the N.H.S.
+I continued training with Middlesex University, gaining an accredited qualification in 'Together For Wellbeing’ in their Support Training Programme.
+Employed by The N.H.S.
 Hertfordshire Partnership Foundation Trust, I spent three years working and supporting patients with a multitude of mental health and personality conditions.